-The plush Mayura Hill Resort is a luxurious alternative to Sen Monorom’s more backpacker-oriented guesthouses.
-Located a 10-minute drive from what passes for downtown and set on a hillside overlooking Sen Monorom Mayura (meaning peacock in Khmer), Mayura makes for a special place to stay for those willing to spend a little more.
-Despite rumours Mondulkiri certainly isn’t all rubber...
+With beautifully decorated villas set in landscaped gardens, overlooking a pool, kids play area and the lush, lush hills of Mondulkiri, the plush Mayura Hill Resort is a luxurious alternative to Sen Monorom’s more low-brow guesthouses.
+Located a 10-minute drive from what passes for downtown and set on a hillside overlooking Sen Monorom Mayura (meaning peacock in Khmer), Mayura makes for a...
 Read our full review of Mayura Hill Resort.

 An impressive property, that just got better and better the more we explored, Tree Lodge is just outside of town, but worth the trek to get there.
 The main building sits aside a quiet lane, with a magnificent view across the hills and valleys behind, all of which you can enjoy from inside the restaurant with its big windows, or the balcony outside.
 It’s perfectly aligned for catching...
 Read our full review of Tree Lodge.

 Nicely separated wooden huts scattered among the trees on a gentle incline overlooking the hills on the other side of a valley give this place a sense of privacy, and adventure, that you just won’t find anywhere else.
 The Nature Lodge is Sen Monorom's most popular hotel, run by an Israeli-Khmer couple with a good grasp on what makes the backpacker set tick.
 The bungalows are set in a...
 Read our full review of Nature Lodge.